Albrecht von Stosch

-Albrecht von Stosch (20 April 1818 – 29 February 1896) was a German General of the Infantry and admiral who served as first chief of the newly created Imperial German Navy from 1872 to 1883.
+Albrecht von Stosch (20 April 1818 – 29 February 1896) was a German general and admiral who served as first chief of the newly created Imperial German Navy from 1872 to 1883.

 Life

 Born in Koblenz, he was a cousin of Hans Stosch-Sarrasani, the founder of the Circus Sarrasani.
 He was the third son of Prussian general Hermann Ferdinand Stosch, who was a traditional military man who had a nationalistic feelings.
 Just like his father, Stosch was conscious of the tradition of duty and service, and Prussian military heritage was a strong political opinion of his.

-After being educated in state schools and a Gymnasium, in 1829 Stosch was admitted to the Cadet corps.
+After being educated in state schools and a gymnasium, in 1829 Stosch was admitted to the Cadet corps.
 In 1835 Stosch, aged seventeen, was appointed as second-lieutenant in the Prussian Army.
 He eventually became a General Staff officer.

 Stosch participated in the Austro-Prussian War as Oberquartiermeister of the Second Army.

 After the Franco-Prussian War, Stosch was also appointed as an admiral and first chief of the Admiralty and thus of the fledgling Imperial German Navy.
-Acknowledged by William I for his loyal service to the country; he considered himself as a reformer.
+He was acknowledged by Wilhelm I for his loyal service to the country.
+Stosch considered himself as a reformer.
+He held the rank of General of the Infantry.

 Stosch died in Rheingau.
 There is an island in Chile named after him, Isla Stosch.